Mutare: Infrastructure

-Mutareans, like most of zimbabweans, prefer to live in houses made of brick, usually brick under tile or asbestos. there are no shanty towns, shacks or squatter camps in Mutare as they are illegal and residents could face penalties or demolition for not building houses to code. however, as the city expands and develops, the town planners have not considered playgrounds for children, street naming, pedestrian pavements, cycle tracks, proper drainage and flora (tree-lined streets) in their planning of new suburbs generally resulting in unpleasant-looking narrow neighbourhood streets.
+Mutareans, like most of Zimbabweans, prefer to live in houses made of brick, usually brick under tile or asbestos.
+There are no shanty towns, shacks or squatter camps in Mutare as they are illegal and residents could face penalties or demolition for not building houses to code.
+As the city expands and develops, the town planners have not considered playgrounds for children, street naming, pedestrian pavements, cycle tracks, proper drainage and flora (tree-lined streets) in their planning of new suburbs generally resulting in unpleasant-looking narrow neighbourhood streets.

+There have been problems with wastewater treatment, meaning that at times untreated wastewater runs into the river in Sakubva township.

-Mutare has a lot of shops for groceries and hardware.
-There are high quality furniture shops.
-There are generally shopping centers in all suburbs with a big shopping mall in Dangamvura.there are clinics in all suburbs as well as a main General Hospital and infectious diseases hospital.
+There are clinics in all suburbs as well as a main general hospital and infectious diseases hospital.
 Maternity hospitals are also available in the city.

 The city generally has very good infrastructure that may need a bit of working on.

 Transportation

-Mutare is well connected by several roads which are asphalted and decent but potholes are increasingly common.
+Mutare is well-connected by several roads which are asphalted and decent, but potholes are increasingly common.
 The A3 motorway leads inland towards Harare and also passes through Rusape and Marondera, while the A9 turns southward into the southern Eastern Highlands and Chimanimani.
 To the east is EN9 which connects Mutare to Chimoio and with the coastal city of Beira.
 Traffic is often heavy since this is one of Zimbabwe's main routes to the sea.
 There is also a lot of cross-border traffic with people visiting the nearby cities of Manica and Chimoio.

 Commuter buses are a popular way of travelling for traffic across the border and from outlying villages.
 Higher quality intercity buses are also available to both Harare and Beira, Mozambique.

 Mutare is served by a small airport that is largely geared toward small aircraft and chartered flights.
 The nearest international gateway is in, Harare some 214 km (133 mi) west.there is the Aerodrome close to sakubva and the Grand Reef Airport in Irene just a short distance outside the city.